 January 27, 2019: Annual Westerly Historical Society Member Potluck and Research Sharing event.
 Members-only.
 So, become a member! https://westerlyhistoricalsociety.org/membership/

 October 28, 2018: Recent Happenings at the Watch Hill Lighthouse Museum.
 By Ann Johnson.
 Watch the video.

 September 16: Life in the 18th Century, New London and the surrounding area.
-Patricia Schaefer.
+By Patricia Schaefer.
 New London was a growing, bustling seaport in the 18th century.
 We explored how people spent their time, what was important to them, and why life in “the good old days” was anything but simple.